brokelyn/brokelyn/README.md

   &nbsp;
 </div>

-## 💾 Other non Open Source Projects
+## 💾 Project Portfolio

-These are projects that are build by myself or I helped building them
+These are projects that are build by myself or where created in collaboration

 <table>
   <thead align="center">